RosettaCommons/documentation/rna-denovo-setup.md

 Required file
 -------------

-You need two input files to run RNA structure modeling:
+You need two input files to run structure modeling of complex RNA folds:

 -   The [[fasta file]]: it is a sequence file for your rna.
 -   The [[secondary structure file]]: text file with secondary structure in dot-parentheses notation.